 National strategy and government contact

-South Africa produces around close to 110 million tons of waste each year (PMG, 2017).
-The waste sector is currently valued at about R50 billion per annum.
-Waste has value – both a social and an economic value.
+The waste sector, valued at about R25.2 billion 50 billion per annum (PMG, 2022), has both a social and an economic value.
 Waste management is central to the improvement of the standard of living and has the potential to eradicate poverty through job creation opportunities which exist in waste collection, recycling and other forms of waste management in general.

 Government initiatives like Working on Waste (WoW) sub-programme under the auspices of the Expanded Public Works Programme (EPWP) and Gauteng Youth Jobs in Waste Programme create jobs.

 For contact details and information about relevant legislation and programmes, find the “Chemicals and Waste Management” option under “Branches” at www.dffe.gov.za.